Tula Toli massacre

-The Tula Toli massacre was a mass-killing of Rohingya people that purportedly occurred during a Myanmar Army clearance operation in the village of Tula Toli (also known as Min Gyi), Rakhine State, near the Bangladesh–Myanmar border.
-According to eyewitnesses, Burmese soldiers allegedly carried out the massacre with the support of local Rakhines who also resided in the village.
-Eyewitnesses claim that at least 200 women and 300 children were killed; however, this has not been verified and there is no official estimate.
+The Tula Toli massacre was a mass-killing of Rohingya people that occurred during a Myanmar Army clearance operation in the village of Tula Toli (also known as Min Gyi), Rakhine State, near the Bangladesh–Myanmar border.
+According to eyewitnesses, Burmese soldiers carried out the massacre with the support of local Rakhines who also resided in the village.
+Eyewitnesses state that at least 200 women and 300 children were killed.

 Satellite images collected before and after the massacre by Amnesty International showed Rohingya neighbourhoods in Tula Toli completely destroyed, whilst Rakhine neighbourhoods remained intact.

 Background

-The Rohingya people are an ethnic minority that mainly live in the northern region of Rakhine State, Myanmar, and have been described as one of the world's most persecuted minorities.
+The Rohingya people are an ethnic minority that mainly live in the northern region of Rakhine State, Myanmar, and they have been described as one of the world's most persecuted minorities.
 In modern times, the persecution of Rohingyas in Myanmar dates back to the 1970s.
 Since then, Rohingya people have regularly been made the target of persecution by the government and nationalist Buddhists.
 The tension between various religious groups in the country had often been exploited by the past military governments of Myanmar.
 According to Amnesty International, the Rohingya have suffered from human rights violations under past military dictatorships since 1978, and many have fled to neighbouring Bangladesh as a result.
 In 2005, the United Nations High Commissioner for Refugees had assisted with the repatriation of Rohingyas from Bangladesh, but allegations of human rights abuses in the refugee camps threatened this effort.
 In 2015, 140,000 Rohingyas remained in IDP camps after communal riots in 2012.

 On 9 October 2016, insurgents of the Arakan Rohingya Salvation Army (ARSA) launched their first large-scale attack on Burmese border posts on the Bangladesh–Myanmar border, with a second large-scale attack on 25 August 2017, leading to new "clearance operations" by the government, one of which was conducted in Tula Toli.

 Prelude

-According to eyewitnesses, a group of around 90 Myanmar Army soldiers arrived in Tula Toli three days prior to the massacre and ordered the villagers to an area east of the settlement, which locals call "the sands" because of the area's infertile soil.
-The soldiers' commander ordered the villagers not to flee and to continue farming and fishing, and warned them that "If you run, we will shoot."
-Villagers who escaped the massacre claim that during the briefing, soldiers and Rakhine collaborators went to all the huts inhabited by Rohingyas to loot valuables and detain people at random.
+According to eyewitnesses, a group of around 90 Myanmar Army soldiers arrived in Tula Toli three days prior to the massacre and ordered the villagers to move to an area which is located east of the settlement, locals call the area "the sands" because of its infertile soil.
+The commander of the soldiers ordered the villagers not to flee and he also ordered the villagers to continue farming and fishing, and he also warned them that "If you run, we will shoot."
+Villagers who escaped from the massacre claim that during the briefing, soldiers and collaborators who live in Rakhine went to all of the huts which were inhabited by Rohingyas to loot valuables and detain people at random.

-The day before the massacre at Tula Toli, residents from a village across the river called Dual Toli swam over to escape an attack by soldiers on their village.
-According to eyewitnesses, ten of those fleeing the attack drowned in the river.
-Dual Toli was razed and burnt to the ground as the residents of Tula Toli watched helplessly.
+The day before the massacre at Tula Toli, residents from Dual Toli, a village which is located across the river, swam over to Tula Toli in an attempt to escape from an attack which soldiers launched on their village.
+According to eyewitnesses, ten of those who were fleeing from the attack drowned in the river.
+Dual Toli was razed and burnt to the ground as the residents of Tula Toli helplessly watched.